gramineproject/graphene/Documentation/building.rst

 To build Graphene, in the root directory of Graphene repo, run the following commands::

-   # if you build graphene-direct
+   # if you build graphene-direct (note that "direct" means non-SGX version)
    make

    # if you build graphene-sgx